stemado/satb/README.md

 CarePLUS is an open source **enterprise medication management and social network** built with [Python][0] using the [Django Web Framework][1].

-The project has two basic apps:
+The project has six basic apps:

 * Medications (An eMAR solution)
 * Treatment (A eTAR solution (in progress))